cosmos/ibc/spec/core/v2/ics-002-client-semantics/README.md

 #### `Counterparty`

-`Counterparty` is the data structure responsible for maintating the counterparty informations.
+`Counterparty` is the data structure responsible for maintaining the counterparty information.

 ```typescript
 interface Counterparty {